MJT Junior Tour Policies & Procedures

 For late withdrawal (within the 14 day window), a full fee forfeit applies.
 If your late withdrawal is due to injury or sickness, a doctor’s note is required for a credit of 50%, subject to the course not charging MJT.

-MJT Majors: namely MJT National Championship, players must give one month’s written confirmation of withdrawal ($30 admin fee applies).
-If a player gives less than one month’s notice, no refund shall be given unless the position is filled by the MJT for a player in the same age division less $100 admin fee.
+MJT Majors: namely MJT National Championship, players must give one month’s written confirmation of withdrawal ($35 admin fee applies).
+If a player gives less than one month’s notice, no refund shall be given.
+Once a withdraw is within the six week mark of the event, there will be no credit applicable regardless of circumstance.

 Once tee times have been completed: players requesting to withdraw from the event will forfeit their entire entry fee.